🔌 Welding Class

 The weekend saw me taking care of Casper & Tatyanna.
 And in between working on the retaining wall.
 A few weeks ago we had settled on the exact continuation of the wall.

 The new wall requires a foundation of drainage rock.
 Plus some space behind the wall to be filled with drainage rock so that groundwater can run down to a drainage pipe at the bottom.
 This meant more excavation.

 Last weekend Tatyanna had helped me dig a portion of the trench while I moved rubble from the old retaining wall into it.
 This kills 2 birds with 1 stone: we get rid of the rubble and we're saving on drainage rock.

 This weekend I was able to complete the trench, move the remaining rubble into it and finish it off with drainage rock.
 The area around our house is already feeling so much better with the rubble gone.

 This creates a level base to place the bottom row of Europa Allan Blocks onto.
-I tamped the rocks down with my home made steel tamper, one of first welding projects.
+I tamped the rocks down with my homemade steel tamper, one of the first welding projects.
 Having one makes me wonder how I ever did without. 🤔

 You can see the tamper in the picture below, near the end of the gravel foundation just in front of the wall.

 I'm pleased with the result.
 Now it is time to order more materials: